April

 Once hung, they say, in Eden's bowers,

-And tempted Eve in Paradise.
+And tempted Even in Paradise.

-O fairest daughter of Eve's blood,
+O Fairest daughter of Eve's blood,

 Lest her misprision thine should be,